sensu/sensu-docs/content/sensu-go/5.0/reference/tokens.md

 ### Token substitution for check thresholds

 In this example [check configuration][5], the `check-disk-usage.go` command accepts `-w` (warning) and `-c` (critical) arguments to indicate the thresholds (as percentages) for creating warning or critical events.
-If no token substitutions are provided by a check configuration, it will use default values to create a warning event at 80% disk capacity (i.e. `{{ .disk.warning | default 80 }}`), and a critical event at 90% capacity (i.e. `{{ .disk.critical | default 90 }}`).
+If no token substitutions are provided by an entity configuration, Sensu will use default values to create a warning event at 80% disk capacity (i.e. `{{ .labels.disk-warning | default 80 }}`), and a critical event at 90% capacity (i.e. `{{ .labels.disk-critical | default 90 }}`).

 {{< highlight json >}}
 {